A band so great, it's only appropriate that nobody's ever heard of them.

 said, "Skrew you, Pavlov!!!
 Giving up art to try to score a major label

 deal!!!"
-Then about six months later, this EP came out and made us all feel
+Then six months later this EP came out and made us all feel

 a DGC contract is the day I grow a mustache.
 Just as defiantly anti-commercial